· tutorials · 13 min read

 await browser.close()

-3. The browser navigates to the URL provided in the url argument and waits for the page to fully load.
+3. Navigate to the URL specified in the url argument and wait for the page to load.

-4. A PDF of the webpage is generated and saved to the location specified in pdf_path, with the format (dimensions) set to A4.
+4. Generates a PDF of the webpage.
+The PDF is saved at the location specified in pdf_path, and the format is set to A4.

 import asyncio